TextureGroup/Texture/CONTRIBUTING.md

 //  Texture
 //
 //  Copyright (c) 2017-present, Pinterest, Inc.  All rights reserved.
-//  Licensed under the Apache License, Version 2.0 (the "License");
+//  Licensed under the Apache License, Version 2.0 (the "License").
-//  you may not use this file except in compliance with the License.
 //  You may obtain a copy of the License at
 //
 //      http://www.apache.org/licenses/LICENSE-2.0
 //
 ```

 # Semantic Versioning